a-schaefers/themelios/README.md

 This builds a virtual machine based on the vm-config.sh file which will be found in hosts/vm-example of this repo.

 ## configuration.sh
+Configuration.sh may actually be named anything you want and located anywhere in your project, Themelios will find it automatically.
+This allows for using multiple, per-machine configuration.sh files, provided they are uniquely named.
 ```bash
 # Themelios configuration.sh example
 POOL_NAME="zroot"